discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <GridItem sm="6">
 ### Scepter / Shield
 - <Skill name="Ether Bolt"/> (Scepter 1):
 is the start of your Scepter auto attack chain.
-While this does not directly heal, the final attack in the chain, <Skill name="Ether Clone"/> will generate a clone if you do not have three already allowing for stronger Shatter Skills.
+While this does not directly heal, the final attack in the chain, <Skill name="Ether Clone"/> will generate a Clone.
 - <Skill name="Illusionary Counter"/> (Scepter 2): use this to either block an attack or manually double cast it in order to let <Skill name="Counterspell"/> create a Clone regardless.
 - <Skill name="Confusing Images"/> (Scepter 3): only deals damage, which makes it negligible.
 - <Skill name="Echo of Memory"/> (Shield 4): creates a Phantasm on block and applies <Condition name="Slow"/>.